1saac7/svelte-blog/src/posts/about-2.md

 ---
+emoji: 📄
-title: 📄 More info about this site
+title: More info about this site
 date: 2023-12-14
 ---